-The season of testing is upon us!
-Next month, we will be taking Reading and Math Benchmarks.
+This week we will be getting ready for taking the Reading and Math Benchmarks.
 These test will cover the first two quarters of the school year.
-At school, we review in reading stations along with learning the new material for this quarter.
-We are also brainstorming and writing test strategies that will help us be successful.
+At school, we practice taking more Power Assessments on the computer, continue to review spirally, along with learning the new material for this quarter.

 How can you help at home?
-As mentioned before Study Island is a great resource.
-When coming across new vocabulary word in nightly reading – define the word, break it apart (prefix – root – suffix), ask what other words might be on the same dictionary page, have them add a prefix or suffix to it and define the words new meaning, come up with synonyms and antonyms, etc. In math, computation is always a great place to review especially subtraction with zeros.
+Study Island is a great resource that offers practice with “deeper” questions on the computer which are similar to the problems they will see on benchmarks, MAPS, and SOLs.
+When coming across new vocabulary word in nightly reading – define the word, break it apart (prefix – root – suffix), ask what other words might be on the same dictionary page, have them add a prefix or suffix to it and define the words new meaning, come up with synonyms and antonyms, etc. Ask your children to summarize things they are reading and living (what was the main idea about science, recess, lunch, math, etc.) In math, computation is always a great place to review especially subtraction with zeros.
 Lastly, their academic journals are a great place to review materials.

 With work habits, we expect student to be more responsible with writing the proper heading expected on their assignments and turning in assignments on time.
 Assignments that are outstanding (missing more than a week) will result in a 50% marked for the assignment.
 Please be vigilant in checking powerschool for assignments marked “missing assignments”.
 We know this will be difficult for some students, however necessary to prepare them to move on to the upper grades.